zozzlethena/docs/pages/tokenomics.md

 These NFTs will be distributed to partners as they join.
 #### Gauge-Rebase-Teamcut Premint
 These tokens are not circulating but will be added to the gauges as rewards on based on the Emissions Schedule below.
-#### Protocol Controlled Initial Liquidity
+#### Team Controlled Initial Liquidity
 These tokens will used for initial Liquidity and to deepen liquidity as revenue is collected.
 These tokens are controlled by the team
 #### Protocol FLOW Fund
-These tokens were minted to be used for business/protocol development, DAO needs, minting custom partner size NFTs as needed.
+These tokens minted to be used for business/protocol development, DAO needs, minting custom partner size NFTs as needed, building Protocol Owned Liquidity.
 A time-lock contract will be used ASAP for these tokens.